Karumi/learnyougit/exercises/git_reset/problem.md

 +-----------+---------+---------+
 ```

-In which step the reset command stops is up to you and is configurable. `--soft` Stops after executing step 1, `--mixed` (or nothing) stops after executing step 2, `--hard` executes the three steps.
+In which step the reset command stops is up to you and is configurable. `--soft` Stops after executing step 1, `--mixed` (or nothing, being the default option) stops after executing step 2, `--hard` executes the three steps.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}